nihcompmed/hidden-variable/README.rst

 Reference
 ----------------------------
-Danh-Tai Hoang, Junghyo Jo and Vipul Periwal, "Model Inference with Hidden Variables" (in preparation).
+Danh-Tai Hoang, Junghyo Jo and Vipul Periwal, "Data-driven inference of hidden nodes in networks" (in preparation).